 Which hymns and other songs qualify as public domain is based on current copyright law in each country.
 Copyright laws are sometimes extended or changed, so it’s important to know the current law governing public domain in your country.

 In the U.S., no hymns entered the public domain for twenty years after 1998 because of an extension to the existing copyright law.
-On Jan.
-1, 2019, all songs published in 1923 and before (not later arrangements) became public domain.
-On Jan 1, 2022, all songs published in 1926 became public domain.
-Each year additional songs will enter the public domain unless the law is again changed or extended.
+As of Jan.
+1, 2023, all songs published in 1927 and before (not later arrangements) are public domain.
+On January 1, 2024, songs and other copyrighted works published in 1928 will enter the public domain.

 Each hymn has three parts that can be copyrighted – the tune, text (lyrics), and arrangement.
 Each one of these parts may have different copyright dates.